 Many people are stunned by their first whale encounter, and

 many others become giddy with happiness, but my sense is that

-most people also miss the true significance of the meeting.
+most people also miss a significant aspect of of the meeting.

 Whales are huge and graceful and silent and mysterious.
 They